Individualized Treatment Allocation in Sequential Network Games: Model

-The details of the sequential decision process are as follows.
-In the initial period, the social planner observes the connections in the social network and individuals' attributes, and decides the treatment allocation so as to maximize the planner's welfare.
-Then, at the beginning of every period $t$, an individual $i$ is randomly chosen from $\mathcal{N}$ by nature.
-Unit $i$ chooses an action (outcome) $y_i^t$.
-The \textit{selection process} is a stochastic sequence $O=(O^t)_{t=1}^\infty$ with support $\mathcal{N}$.
-Realizations of $O^{t}$ indicate the unit that makes a decision in period $t$; all other units maintain the same choice as in the last period.
+In the initial period $t=0$, the social planner observes the connections in the social network and individuals' attributes, and decides the treatment allocation $D$.
+Then, at the beginning of every period $t=1,2,\dots$, an individual $i$ is randomly chosen from $\mathcal{N}$ by nature.
+The chosen unit $i$ can set own action (outcome) $y_i^t$ given the action profiles of the others in the previous period $y_{-i}^{t-1}$.
+All the other units maintain the same choices as in the last period.